Fyzie/Autonomous-Cell-Counting-and-Handling/README.md

 <summary>Arising Problems</summary>
 <br>

-1- Bad clustering may due to:
+A. Bad clustering may due to:
-  (a) irregular brightness of image datasets (trying to normalize them in Step 1)
+  (i) irregular brightness of image datasets (trying to normalize them in Step 1)

 </details>